networksecurityvodoo/keycloak_tests_and_examples/README.md

-## keycloak_xample_configs
+## keycloak_tests_and_examples

-- This repository contains configuration examples and skripts for administering and setting up Keycloak.
+This repository contains configuration examples and skripts for the awesome software keycloak.

-2021 - 2022 @networksecurityvodoo
+Contents:
+* Keycloak Administration and Setup Guides
+* Keycloak Themes
+* Keycloak Automation Skripts in Python and Shell-Script

+Supported Keycloak Versions: 11.0.0 and above

+Content in this Repository is licensed under:

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.